-In the human-invented wireless communication systems, EM waves are radiated from transmitting antennas and absorbed by receiving antennas.
-The absorbed EM energy is then transduced into sound or images.
+In the human-invented wireless communication system, EM waves are radiated from transmitting antennas and absorbed by receiving antennas (Figure 1).
+The metal rod in an antenna is a conductor, in which electrons can flow in either direction, giving rise to electric currents.
+The EM wave consists of electric and magnetic fields, both can exert a combined force (Lorentz force) on the electrons, causing them to flow along the rod.
+Figure 1 shows only the effects of the electric field.
+The absorbed EM energy is then transduced into sound and/or images.
 The wireless communication in the brain may work in a similar manner:

-The following sections will explain how EM waves are radiated from ion channels and how synchronized neuronal firing can dramatically increase the radiation power.
-The role of microtubules at the AIS in receiving EM waves and subsequent modulation of neuronal excitability is discussed in the next chapter.
+The following sections will explain how EM waves are radiated from ion channels and how synchronized neuronal spiking can dramatically increase the radiation power.
+The roles of AIS microtubules as receiving antennas and energy transducer are discussed in the next chapter.

 Ion Channels as the Transmitting Antennas

 Neural activity is associated with the motion of ions passing through ion channels in the nerve membrane.
-According to physical laws, EM waves will be generated whenever a charge is accelerated.
-In the ion channel, ions will be accelerated by the electrochemical force.
-Since ions carry charges, the accelerated motion will radiate EM waves.
+From the viewpoint of wireless communication, the ionic current through a channel is equivalent to the electric current in a metal antenna.
+According to physical laws, EM waves will be radiated whenever an electric charge is accelerated, either the electrons in metal antennas or ions in ion channels.
+In the metal antenna, the acceleration of electrons is caused by the incoming EM fields.
+In the ion channel, ions are accelerated by the electrochemical force resulting from the differences in the electric potentials and ion concentrations on both sides of the membrane.
+Since ions carry charges, their accelerated motion will emit EM waves.

-As a channel opens, a train of ions will pass through the channel one by one.
-Thus, the frequency of EM waves radiated from these accelerated ions can be estimated from single channel currents.
+During the opening of a channel, a train of ions will pass through the channel one by one.
+Each ion will generate a pulse of EM wave.
+Thus, the frequency of EM waves emitted by these accelerated ions can be estimated from single channel currents.
 For voltage-gated sodium and potassium channels, the single channel current is about 1 - 4 pA (Aldrich and Stevens, 1987; Zagotta et al., 1988), where 1 pA = 10-12 ampere and 1 ampere = 6 x 1018 electron charge per second.
 Hence, about 107 ions can pass through a single channel within a second.
 The interval between two consecutive ions is then equal to 10-7 second, corresponding to a frequency of 10 MHz.

 Synchronization for Maximizing Radiation Power

-In a free space, the acceleration can be calculated from the formula,
+In free space, the acceleration can be calculated from the formula,

 which is approximately the power radiated by a single Na+ ion passing through an open channel.
-What will the power be if a large number of neurons fire simultaneously?
-By simple multiplication, the total power is given by
+What will the power be for a group of accelerating ions?
+By simple multiplication, the total power radiated by N ions is given by

 Ptotal = N x Psingle